Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 Zero to First Agent: The Fastest Path for Indie Makers

 Just install it and go.
-The Agents SDK is currently at v0.14.2 (this article uses this version as its baseline; the SDK is still rapidly evolving, so check the official docs for the latest API).
+The Agents SDK is currently at v0.16.1 (released May 7, 2026; the default model has switched to gpt-5.4-mini.
+The SDK is still rapidly evolving, so check the official docs for the latest API).
 Requires Python 3.10+:

 pip install openai-agents